New Zealand Government has declared that the country will keep its borders closed this year amid the coronavirus pandemic.

 Low risk: Vaccinated travellers from low-risk countries would not be required to quarantine.

-High risk: Unvaccinated travellers along with all other travellers from high-risk countries would need to stay 14 days in a quarantine hotel run by the military
+High risk: Unvaccinated travellers, along with all other travellers from high-risk countries, would need to stay 14 days in a quarantined hotel run by the military

 However, the government has not provided a ranking of countries by risk, saying it could change quickly.

-New Zealand has successfully contained the coronavirus which has allowed life to return almost to normal.
+New Zealand has successfully contained the coronavirus, allowing life to return almost to normal.
 The South Pacific nation of 5 million people has reported just 26 deaths since the pandemic began.